thegrowthmill/react-native-unity-view/README.md

 ## Notice

-This is a fork of [https://github.com/f111fei/react-native-unity-view](https://github.com/f111fei/react-native-unity-view) to make it work with React Native >= 0.60.
+This is a fork of [https://github.com/asmadsen/react-native-unity-view](https://github.com/asmadsen/react-native-unity-view) to fix messages not being received by React Native when Unity is manually created.

-**This project may or may not be updated depending on the further use of it at my workplace, however feel free to fork it**

 ## Install

-`yarn add @asmadsen/react-native-unity-view`
+`yarn add @thegrowthmill/react-native-unity-view`

 ## Configuration